horejsek/python-webdriverwrapper/README.markdown

 #### `reset_after_page_error()`

-When by randomly clicking occours error page, it's good to restart to some default state.
+When error occurs by randomly clicking, it's good to restart to some default state.
 By default is called `self.go_to('/')`.
 If you need something more, there is place where you should put that code.

 #### `get_clickable_elements()`